 Conduct a data protection impact assessment (DPIA)

-Before you set up your CCTV cameras and begin surveillance, you should identify and minimise any potential data processing risks.
+Before you set up your CCTV cameras and begin surveillance, you should identify and minimize any potential data processing risks.
 Gather this information through a DPIA - learn more about carrying out a DPIA and download a DPIA template.
 A DPIA should be conducted whenever CCTV equipment is newly installed or moved.

 Comply with reasonable access requests